 What to do about it:

 Fortunately, this doesn’t mean you need to build an in-house team of dedicated MAP enforcement personnel, which wouldn’t be efficient anyway.
-The right automated platform is actually a MAP policy monitoring and enforcement solution.
+The right automated platform is actually a MAP policy monitoring.

 Such a solution should work by scanning the web at all times for violations of your MAP (or other reseller pricing) policy, and then automatically taking the next steps you’ve instructed it to.
 These steps might include, for example: